Staffordshire Figures, 1780-1840: supplementary archive

 Lest this lady have an identity crisis, "Shepardefs" is painted on the base.

-Figure Decorated with Colored Glaze
+Figure Decorated with Glaze Only

 Attributed to Ralph Wood.
 Like 27.131 titled Spanish Shepherd. (c) Victoria and Albert Museum, London.